earthdaily/earthdaily-documentation/README.md

     http://127.0.0.1:8000/documentation/
     ```

 ### Contribute to documentation
 To create new pages, just add new markdown files to the [docs folder] of the repository and edit them.
 MkDocs will then turn those into static HTML pages once you [build](#build-pages) or [deploy](#deploy-to-github) the pages.

+### Update content
+If you are usingd VS code to update content please open site folder.
+Once done, you will benefit from auto completion and image preview.

 <p align="right">(<a href="#top">back to top</a>)</p>